djoshea/neuropixel-utils/docs/kilosort.md

 * `spike_times` - `[nSpikes]` uint64 vector giving the spike time of each spike in samples.
 To convert to seconds, divide by sample_rate from params.py.

 * `template_features` - `[nSpikes, nTempFeatures]` single matrix giving the magnitude of the projection of each spike onto nTempFeatures other features.
-Which other features is specified in template_feature_ind
+Which other features is specified in template_feature_ind.

 * `template_feature_ind` - `[nTemplates, nTempFeatures]` uint32 matrix specifying which templateFeatures are included in the template_features matrix.